bjornsturmberg/EMUstack/docs/source/tutorial.rst

 where we have accessed the docstring of the Light class from objects.py

-In the remainder of the tutorial we go through a number of example simo.py files.
+In the remainder of the guide we go through a number of example simo.py files.
 These cover a wide range (though non-exhaustive) of established applications of EMUstack.
 The source files for these examples are in EMUstack/examples/
+The first 8 examples are pretty essential for using EMUstack, while those thereafter show EMUstack applied to a number of (IMHO) interesting situations.

 Another tip to mention before diving into the examples is running simulations within `Screen Sessions`_.
 These allow you to disconnect from the terminal instance and are discusses in `Screen Sessions`_.